 Yesterday, like so many, I eagerly updated my Mac as Apple pushed the latest version of its OS (a statement you would have never heard me say a year ago, but that’s for another time).
-I hadn’t played with the beta, so while I knew all the changes, this was the first I got to play with it.
+I hadn’t played with the beta, so while I knew all the changes, thanks to my friend at www.nettoyersonmac.fr hooking me up – this was the first time I got to play with it.

 The first, and most obvious change is the design.
 I’ve never been a huge fan of Apple’s OS styling.
 It became passible in Leopard and and pretty decent in Mavericks.
 Yosemite actually makes it nice.
 I’m not fan of iOS7+’s design, it’s too flat, and I love flat; but Yosemite is more than making OSX look like iOS like some would have you believe.
 Instead, it strikes a nice balance between the old look and iOS’s.
 It’s flat, there are transparencies, but it’s tastefully done.
 I can’t help but be reminded of Windows’ Aero styling.